ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                 // - oid - object ID - show it with name, color and icon
                 //   - types: ['channel', 'device', ...] (only "state" by default)

-                // - password (repeat - if repeat password must be shown with the same width settings)
+                // !- password (repeat - if repeat password must be shown with the same width settings)
                 //   - repeat password must be compared with password
+                //   - visible: true if allow view of password

-                // - instance *
+                // !- instance
                 //  - adapter - name of adapter
                 //  - allowDeactivate - if true.
 Additional option "deactivate" is shown